AdaCore/ada-spark-rfcs/features/rfc-to_string.md

 Future possibilities
 ====================

-A new attribute 'From_String associated with a Root_Parser_Type could be introduced.
-Parsing is more complicated than just formatting values, may deserve some additional design work.
+- A new attribute 'From_String associated with a Root_Parser_Type could be introduced.
+Parsing is more complicated than just formatting values, may" deserve some additional design work.

+- Format parameter has been introduce to prepare for future extension - its default semantics need to be defined.

+- Interpolated strings (f"") should provides way to easily associate a formatter and format parameters.